nonowelle/Coming-soon-landing-page/README.md

 ![Design preview for the Base Apparel coming soon page coding challenge](./design/desktop-preview.jpg)

 ## General Info
 This landing page is my fourth Front-End Mentor challenge.
-Through this project, I learned the basis of SCSS and practice the grid-system.
+Through this project, I learned the basis of SCSS and practice the grid-system form validation.
 Here's the detail of what I had to reproduce :

 > ### The challenge
 > Your challenge is to build out this coming soon page and get it looking as close to the design as possible.